 Saint Xavier University has a long-standing tradition of hospitality and mutual respect in the communities surrounding the SXU Chicago campus, and now the Office of Residence Life is proud to say that SXU students are living in these neighborhoods!

 University owned or operated apartment complexes are located in nearby Evergreen Park and Oak Lawn.
 Apartments are fully furnished and offer one and two-bedroom units, shared by Saint Xavier students.
-The University assumes responsibility for utilities and services including electricity, water and heat.
+The University assumes responsibility for utilities including electricity, water and heat.
 Students are responsible for providing cable television and/or internet service at the Riviera Complex.
 Residence Life provides professional staff members dedicated to serve apartment residents and work with the property managers.

 As an apartment resident, students must remember that while they are still an SXU student, they are also a member of the Evergreen Park and Oak Lawn community.
 Living in these apartments is considered a privilege and, as such, are only available to upper-division students who are entering their third year or higher with the University.

 If you are interested in learning more about our university apartments, please contact the Office of Residence Life at (773) 298-3977.